Who is the 21st century teacher? Look in a mirror, because it might be you. Don’t have a teaching certificate? It doesn’t matter.

 When not following a prescribed curriculum and trying untested activities and lessons, 21st century teachers are bound to make plenty of mistakes.
 Their reactions to these mistakes will inform their students about the lessons that can be learned and what actions can be taken to move forward.

 As teachers model “failing forward,” they also give their students the time and space to do the same.
-When students realise that mistakes are not going to be penalised, but treated as part of the learning process, they will focus more on their learning instead of trying to cut corners to appear perfect.
+When students realize that mistakes are not going to be penalized, but treated as part of the learning process, they will focus more on their learning instead of trying to cut corners to appear perfect.

 Video – The Power of Believing that You Can Improve:

 09. A 21st Century Teacher Follows Through With Feedback

 21st century teachers don’t rely on grades or red marks to communicate what they want from their students.
 To encourage practice and risks, teachers give as much information to the students as possible to help them improve.
 This can be done through written comments on Google Docs, one-to-one conferences, and even short videos.

 The key is to make the feedback frequent and to clearly define expectations with suggestions for improvement.
 Mia MacMeekin gives a good overview of what students want when it comes to feedback, and how teachers can provide it, in this article.